open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 This tutorial collects answers to any `How to xxx with MMYOLO`.
 Feel free to update this doc if you meet new questions about `How to` and find the answers!

-## Add plugins to the Backbone network
+## Add plugins to the backbone network

 Please see [Plugins](plugins.md).